vkbo/novelWriter.io/source/features.rst

    .. grid-item::
       :padding: 1 0 3 0

-      The :guilabel:`Build Novel Project`` tool lets you assemble all your files into a single document.
+      The :guilabel:`Build Manuscript` tool lets you assemble all your files into a single document.
 You can filter what to include to make a manuscript, make a draft of your novel outline, or compile a document of all your notes.